Demo-Smart-Factory-Concordia-University/MTCAdapterRelay/README.md

 ```

 ### MTCAdapterRelay
-The MTCAdapterRelay is a specialized TCP/IP server which implements the PING/PONG hearthbeat convention of
+The `MTCAdapterRelay` class is a specialized TCP/IP server which implements the PING/PONG hearthbeat convention of
 the [MTConnect cpp agent](https://github.com/mtconnect/cppagent).

 The attribute `adapter_port` (default value 7878) holds the port number on which the adapter relay will run.

-The attribute `deviceHandler_class` must contain the MTCAdapterRelayHandler class defining the correct
+The attribute `deviceHandler_class` must contain the `MTCAdapterRelayHandler` class defining the correct
 serial port paramters to communicate with the device.

 ### Example